-For almost a decade, the London Jesus Centre has delivered services and support for thousands of homeless and vulnerably housed people in London.
+For over a decade, the London Jesus Centre has delivered services and support for thousands of homeless and vulnerably housed people in London.
 Typically, we encounter those who find themselves trapped in an all-too-familiar paradox: alone in one of the busiest cities in the world and poor in one of the wealthiest places on earth.

 On an average day, we will work with up to 50 people who sleep out on the streets of Westminster.
 Some are seeking asylum from war-torn countries, others refuge from broken homes.
 Some have banked on jobs that never materialized and others have sold their dreams to feed an addiction they could not defeat.
 Everyone is trying to survive.

 Volunteers from around the world bring expertise and unprofessional charm to the soup kitchens.
 Architects build relationships with alcoholics and retired school teachers learn how to play chess with ex-offenders.